MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Remove-CMSoftwareUpdatePhasedDeployment

-Use this cmdlet to remove an phased deployment for software updates.
+Use this cmdlet to remove a phased deployment for software updates.

 ``` PowerShell
 Remove-CMSoftwareUpdatePhasedDeployment -SoftwareUpdateName "mySoftwareUpdateName"